 Spending money properly: Budgeting is the first element of financial literacy.
 Do you know how much you make and how much you spend?
 Use any of a number of budgeting apps to track your monthly expenses.
 If you are planning a big wedding, or other occasions do you want to run up a lot of debt like Tom and Susan?
 Were they wise shoppers?
 Did the look for the best deals?
 Did they decide to do without something they wanted because the costs were too high?

 Borrow money wisely.
 Susan and Tom ran up big credit card bills.
 They were willing wanted to spend more money than they had available for a big, extravagant, once-in-a-lifetime wedding and fancy honeymoon.
 Separate from the wisdom of that decision, did Tom and Susan shop around for a loan?
 Was a credit card the best option?
 Did they find one with the lowest rate possible?
 Did they know how to compare loan terms and interest rate APRs?

-Deal with Debt: Dealing with debt is one of the hardest parts of financial literacy.
-Surprising?
+Deal with Debt: Dealing with debt is one of the hardest parts of finances.
 There are a lot of households struggling to pay their bills, and running up debt.
 There are good reasons to take on debt and bad.
 There are also different ways of paying off debt.
 Some people can deal with their debt with small adjustments to their finances, and others need to figure out ways to handle debt collectors and lawsuits.

 How to Improve Your Financial Literacy?

 There are a number of ways you can learn to become financially literate.
 You can read about the topic; learn from your or your friends' and family's personal experience; through trial and error; from personal finance professionals' advice.

 Here are four steps to take: